-- (A) Inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months; or - (B) In the case of an individual who has attained age 55 and is blind (within the meaning of "blindness" as defined in section 216(i)(1)), inability by reason of such blindness to engage in substantial gainful activity requiring skills or abilities comparable to those of any gainful activity in which he has previously engaged with some regularity and over a substantial period of time.
+- (A) inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months; or - (B) in the case of an individual who has attained age 55 and is blind (within the meaning of "blindness" as defined in section 216(i)(1)), inability by reason of such blindness to engage in substantial gainful activity requiring skills or abilities comparable to those of any gainful activity in which he has previously engaged with some regularity and over a substantial period of time.

-In most cases, a dollar amount is used to indicate whether a person is engaging in substantial gainful activity.
-For 2002, the SGA amount was \$780 per month for a nonblind individual and \$1,300 per month for a blind person.
-Effective January 2001, the SGA level is adjusted annually based upon the national average wage index.
+In most cases, a dollar amount is used to indicate whether a person is engaging in substantial gainful activity (SGA).
+For 2003, the SGA amount was \$800 per month for a nonblind individual and \$1,330 per month for a blind person.
+Effective January 2001, the SGA level is adjusted annually on the basis of the national average wage index.